 Red Flags when Dating a Narcissist

 Below are some red flags to look out for.
 Having a few traits doesn’t mean that someone is diagnosable with NPD―a narcissistic personality disorder―but they do not bode well for a fulfilling relationship.
+One study found that when narcissists knew the symptoms of NPD, they readily admitted being a narcissist when asked.
+So you can ask, too, provided they know the traits.
+Need for admiration, lack of empathy, and grandiosity are key.
+Look for signs of arrogance and entitlement, too.

 - Self-centeredness.
 For narcissists, the world revolves around them.
 Other people are only two-dimensional, meaning that narcissists can’t empathize.
 They’re in their own reality and see you as an extension of themselves to satisfy their needs and wants.
 When you talk to your date, is he or she interested in getting to know you, or talk only about themselves?
 Amazingly, some people do, as if their listener doesn’t exist.
 This is a tell-tale sign that you will feel invisible in the relationship.
 If you felt invisible in your family, you might take this for granted.
 You could possibly feel validated by the attention you give as a good listener.
 Beware that this pattern will likely continue.